nadira30/7641-Group-Project/README.md

 * Testing Dataset: The testing dataset served as the final benchmark to evaluate the model's performance after training and validation.
 It consisted of a separate set of news articles, again with labels indicating their authenticity.
 The model's predictions on the testing dataset were compared against the ground truth labels to assess its accuracy, precision, recall, and other performance metrics.
 This dataset provided valuable insights into the model's real-world effectiveness and its ability to accurately classify unseen news articles.

-## IV.
+## II.
 Problem Definition

 Our goal is to develop a machine learning model capable of distinguishing between fake and real news articles.
-Given a dataset of news articles, the objective is to first identify real and fake news articles through data pre-processing, labelling them and then training a classification model to accurately identify the authenticity of unseen news articles as either fake or real.
+Given a dataset of news articles, the objective is to first identify real and fake news articles through data pre-processing, label them and then train a classification model to accurately identify the authenticity of unseen news articles as either fake or real.

-#### Scope:
+### II.1 Scope:
-What we aim to do is fake news detection based on textual features.
-What we do not cover in our project is checking the truthfulness of content of an article/ fact.
+We aim to use ML algorithms to perform fake news detection based on textual features only.
+What we do not cover in our project is verifying the authenticity of visual content other than text such as images and videos.
 Using the help of external sources, we built our code to solve the issue stated above (see appendix for code references).

-#### Change in Research Direction:
+### II.2 Change in Research Direction:
 Our research initially focused on detecting fake news using structural and language features without verifying content truthfulness and focusing more on user modelling because we realize that was a more challenging problem to solve and leveraged GNNs.
 Additionally, due to Twitter’s privacy laws, we could not view the dataset features necessary to utilize GNNs.
 Hence, we have refined our approach to concentrate on Fake News or Real News Classification using BERT.

-Shifting our focus allows us to provide a more specific solution to the broader issue of misinformation.
-By classifying news articles as either fake or real, we aim to empower users to discern the authenticity of news sources and combat the spread of misinformation.
+Shifting our focus allows us to provide a more specific solution to the broader issue of misinformation by classifying news articles as either fake or real, we aim to empower users to discern the authenticity of news sources and combat the spread of misinformation.

-## V. Motivation:

-The widespread dissemination of fake news poses a significant threat to various aspects of society, including:

-* Undermining trust in credible information sources.
-* Misleadingly swaying individuals' opinions on critical issues.
-* Fueling existing societal divides.
-By leveraging BERT and supervised and unsupervised ML techniques, this project aims to produce a fake news detection system that contributes to the tackling of the challenges posed by fake news.

-## VI.
-Methods: (BERT and Logistic regression)
+## III.
+Methods: (BERT, Logistic regression, SVMs)

 #### BERT for Feature extraction, classification, training and evaluation: